Monkey

 Atomic number 110: named in 2003 after the German city where it was discovered in 1994 (at the GSI Helmholtz Centre for Heavy Ion Research) Click to show or hide the answer

-Rare isotope of hydrogen, atomic weight 2; sometimes called heavy hydrogen; its oxide is heavy water Click to show or hide the answer
+Rare isotope of hydrogen, with a neutron as well as a proton in its nucleus; atomic weight (approximately) 2; sometimes called heavy hydrogen; its oxide is heavy water Click to show or hide the answer

 Atomic number 100 Click to show or hide the answer